koraytugay/koraytugay.github.io/content/literature/the-phoenix-project.md

 - There is no team work and people are spending time fighting with each other
 - A lot of tasks depend on one particular person
 - Demand, priorities, status of work in progress, and available resources are not known, not visible by any means
-  - No one knows what gets bumped down, when something new gets bumped up
+  - No one knows what gets bumped down, when something gets bumped up
-  - People reach IT staff directly to get things done, by-passing any documentation or recording
+  - People reach IT staff directly to get things done, by-passing any documentation or project tracking

 ## Chapter 6
 ..